 Well done Arapaho braintanned War Shirt & Leggings (Optional)

 This shirt has been used but all the beads are in tact.
 I would say it is a large to big medium.
 It measures 31" from the middle of the neck area to end of sleeve and 23" wide in the mid section and 28" from lower neck to the bottom midsection.
 The beaded panels measure two inches wide by 31" long.
 Sleeves are adorned with brass beads.
 Made the old way with original deer leggings left on.
 Red trade cloth around the neck and the back also has a fringed neck flap indicitive of a true Plains Indian style war shirt.
-Price: $875
+This shirt is adored with new quilled human hair scalp locks with painted pipes on the front.
+These pipes represent the amount of successful horse raids the warrior has led.
+The bottom portion is painted with eight coup indicators which the warrior was successful with.
+Price: $1,444

 Back Flap stained in red ochre.